ranja-sarkar/GD/README.md

 Selecting appropriate learning rate is crucial in achieving an optimally performing model.
 Learning rate controls the eﬀective capacity of the model in a more complicated way than other hyperparameters of the algorithm.
 The model capacity is highest when the learning rate is correctly chosen for optimization.

-Linear regression is a neural network with [linear activation function](https://ranja-sarkar.github.io/2025/11/28/tests-&-measures.html).
+📌 Linear regression is a neural network with [linear activation function](https://ranja-sarkar.github.io/2025/11/28/tests-&-measures.html).

 # Logistic Regression

-Logistic regression is a linear model because it models the log-odds as a linear combination of features.
+**Logistic regression is a linear model** because it models the log-odds as a linear combination of features.
 The sigmoid function maps the linear predictor to probabilities without affecting the linearity of the decision boundary.

 <img width="376" height="63" alt="011" src="https://github.com/user-attachments/assets/ac5f2f4f-a7b4-4726-9150-c40648d58435" />